 This is a “pay and display” parking area just outside the town gate known as Porta Colonia.
 It is small but very convenient as you can reach the main squares walking on an almost-flat road.
 If you are lucky, you may also find a free parking lot on the other side along the city walls, with no fee (white lines).

 You may also park along the road going down to Santa Maria Nuova church, and in the space in front of the church.
 No payment is needed.
 The walk back up is steep but then through via Dardano you can quickly reach the main sights.

 Fortezza (Santa Margherita)

-Consider this area if you are staying in the upper part of the town or you want to explore the higher area without having to walk all the way up the hill.
+Consider this area if you are staying in the upper part of the town, or you want to explore the higher area without having to walk all the way up the hill.
 It is the most convenient parking to visit Santa Margherita church and the fortress.
-Also, many buses usually drop people here to pick them up at Mercato.
+Also, a few buses usually drop people here to pick them up at Mercato.